ponyofshadows/backup.custom/README.md

 - `bash restore.sh [usernames]` to restore files for the system and all normal users you mentioned.

 ## What's more
-the script `restore.sh` need to be tested.
+the script `restore.sh` needs to be tested.